 Are the Longwood Police “real” police?

 Yes.
-Every Longwood police officer is a sworn law enforcement officer of the Commonwealth of Virginia who has gone through the same training as every other police officer in the state, and the department is fully accredited.
+Every Longwood police officer is a sworn law enforcement officer of the Commonwealth of Virginia who has gone through the same training as every other police officer in the state.
 Our office has a substantial budget that has seen an annual increase every year for the past seven years, so we have the ability to improve our resources, invest in new technology that acts as a force multiplier and maintain a stable core of well-trained officers.

 Additionally, every Longwood officer is sworn in as a Prince Edward County Sheriff’s deputy, and we have concurrent jurisdiction with Farmville, meaning we can assist each other in investigations and crime-prevention efforts.